music

 • music

-Who would have thought that Domme, this sleepy Perigord village in deepest Dordogne, would be the venue for the long awaited reunion of the surviving members of the mythical rock band the Bros and the Sissies.
+Who would have thought that Domme, this sleepy Perigord village in deepest Dordogne, would be the venue for the long awaited reunion of the surviving members of the mythical rock band Sauerkraut.

 An on-the-spot report from our French reporter:

-Despite being a little overweight and appearing slightly worn out after the years of drug abuse, alcoholism, mental institutes and rehab clinics, the Bros and Sissies are still going strong in a sleepy village in South West France.
+Despite being a little overweight and appearing slightly worn out after the years of drug abuse, alcoholism, mental institutes and rehab clinics, Sauerkraut are still going strong in a sleepy village in South West France.

-Leading duo, Captain Marco and Colonel Obnoxious (photo right) play regularly here with their erstwhile drummer and backing soprano Frida “and here’s to you Mrs” Robinson.
+Leading duo, Captain Marco and Thug (also known as Colonel Obnoxious, real name Reginald Bunty – photo right) play regularly here with their erstwhile drummer and backing soprano Frida Bunty.

-“Of course it’s not the same without Martin” says Colonel Obnoxious referring to band mentor Martin Zero who died from a beer overdose while watching football on TV in the early 90’s.
-The Colonel, now in his late 60’s, is just recovering from his 19th session in rehab and his 22nd year without beer.
+“Of course it’s not the same without Klaus and Martin” says Thug, referring to bass player Klaus Himmelmann (lost without trace) and band mentor and keyboard wizard Martin Zero who died from a beer overdose while watching football on TV in the early 90’s.
+Thug, now in his late 60’s, is just recovering from his 19th session in rehab and his 22nd year without beer and is rumoured to be soon opening a B&B somewhere in France.

 Captain Nikos agrees “Martin Zero was an inspiration to all of us, we miss him dearly”.
-Nikos, still looking very handsome for his 40 something age, now runs a cookery internet business in France and has the occasionally snog with the author if this article.
+Nikos, still looking very handsome for his 40 something age, now runs a cookery internet business in France and the West Indies.

-Marion “Mrs” Robinson has given up the drums but she can still take photos (see left) and she even listens to Bob Dylan on her iPod.
+Frida is seperated but not divorced from Thug and has given up the drums but she can still take photos (see left), she even listens to Bob Dylan on her iPod and occasionally sings at the opera.

 • music